Updated: Sep 22

 Black is both traditional and yet used to signify rebellion.

-Black is used to symbolize the rejection of authority, yet it never goes out of fashion.
+Black is used to symbolizing the rejection of authority, yet it never goes out of fashion.

-It’s celebrated as a colour of union yet is embraced by those that want anarchy.
+It’s celebrated as a color of union yet is embraced by those that want anarchy.

-It’s these contrasts that make it a colour that creators will continue to use.
-It’s potentially the most versatile colour in the art world and most importantly it’s what the artist or viewer wants it to be.
+It’s these contrasts that make it a color that creators will continue to use.
+It’s potentially the most versatile color in the art world and most importantly it’s what the artist or viewer wants it to be.

-If you are looking to add something a little dark and powerful to your home, we have several great examples available on our website www.Artisan-Preneur.com but let me leave you with one of my favorite quotes about the colour from one of the most significant modern artists of the 20th century.
+If you are looking to add something a little dark and powerful to your home, we have several great examples available on our website www.Artisan-Preneur.com but let me leave you with one of my favorite quotes about the color from one of the most significant modern artists of the 20th century.
+Thanks for reading!